How to Become a Licensed Counselor

 The next step is passing a national counseling examination.
 The examination may vary by license type, but most counselors take the National Counseling Examination or the National Clinical Mental Health Counseling Examination.
 Check your state regulations on how to become a licensed counselor to see which exam you should take.

-Depending on your workplace and specialty, opportunities for career advancement include adding supervisory and management responsibilities, leading a department or team, or earning a doctorate.
+Depending on your workplace and specialty, opportunities for career advancement include adding supervisory and management responsibilities, leading a department or team, earning a doctorate, or opening your own practice.

-Frequently Asked Questions About How to Become a Licensed Counselor
+Frequently Asked Questions About Becoming a Licensed Counselor

-The best degree to become a licensed counselor is a master's degree in counseling.
-You can choose to specialize in marriage and family therapy, substance abuse counseling, or school and career counseling.
+The best degree to become a licensed counselor is a master’s degree in counseling.
+You can specialize in marriage and family therapy, substance use counseling, or school and career counseling.

 In most states, you can become a licensed counselor with a master’s degree, a passing score on the national examination, and supervised experience.